Configuration guide: Citrix CVAD essentials

 Percentage of disconnected sessions (Default >= 40%)

-Step 3 - Configure custom fields
+Step 3 - Configure custom field

 From the main menu, navigate to the Administration > Custom fields page.